moat-io/moat/docs/provisioning/resource_ingestion.md

 # Resource Metadata Ingestion
-Moat currently supports loading resource metadata from `trino` via SQL/DBAPI.
+Moat currently supports loading resource metadata from `trino` using SQL.
 Resources are ingested separately to their attributes to allow flexibility of loading from different sources.
 For example, resources could be retrieved from an `information_schema` and the resource attributes from a data catalog.